pyOpenSci/python-package-guide/index.md

 If you have questions about our peer review process or packaging in general, you are welcome to use our [pyOpenSci Discourse forum](https://pyopensci.discourse.group/).

-This is a living guide that will be updated as tools and best practices evolve in the Python packaging ecosystem.
+This is a living guide that is updated as tools and best practices evolve in the Python packaging ecosystem.
 We will be adding new content over the next year.

 ```{toctree}